Juliotati/animewatchlist/README.md

 # Anime Watchlist

-A simple app to quickly access all animes on my personal watchlist, grouped by folders.
+A simple app to quickly access all anime on my personal watchlist, grouped by folders.
 Feel free to take a peek and find out about new stuff to watch _(but **NARUTO** comes first ofc)_

 ## Preview 🔊